ErikBusk/Happiness_v2/README.md

-# World Happiness Report: Project overview
+# World Happiness Report EDA: Project overview

 ## Summary
 This project explores the data from the world happiness report a globally recognized survey on happiness indicators.